particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 You may have a testing device fleet in your product for quality assurance testing that is shared by multiple team members, but also having individual developer devices makes the workflow easier.

-In the growth and enterprise tiers the organization also has a team.
+In the growth and enterprise plans the organization also has a team.
 You can have organization team members as well as product-specific team members that only have access to a specific product.

 ## Device claiming